Drunk driving law by country

 The laws of driving under the influence vary between countries.
 One difference is the acceptable limit of blood alcohol content.
 For example, the legal BAC for driving in Bahrain is 0, despite drinking alcohol being allowed, in practice meaning that any alcohol level beyond the limit of detection will result in penalties.
 Penalties vary and may include fines, imprisonment, suspension of one's driver's license, vehicle impoundment or seizure, and mandatory training or education.

 Countries without legal limit

 According to WHO data from 2018, the following countries had no legal limit for drinking and driving:

-Antigua and Barbuda, Barbados, Burundi, Comoros, Gambia, Grenada, Guatemala, Guinea-Bissau, Indonesia, Liberia, Marshall Islands, Niger, Saint Vincent and the Grenadines, Sao Tome and Principe, Senegal, Sierra Leone, South Sudan, Syrian Arab Republic and Togo.
+Antigua and Barbuda, Barbados, Burundi, Comoros, Gambia, Grenada, Guatemala, Guinea-Bissau, Liberia, Marshall Islands, Niger, Saint Vincent and the Grenadines, Sao Tome and Principe, Senegal, Sierra Leone, South Sudan, Syrian Arab Republic and Togo.

 Countries with total bans for all people

 According to WHO data from 2018, the following countries had total bans of alcohol for all types of drivers (Young/novice drivers, commercial drivers): Afghanistan, Maldives, Mauritania, Saudi Arabia, Somalia, Sudan, Yemen.